glemieux/fates-users-guide/docs/source/developer/design_doc_dynamic_columns.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
 Interaction diagram of various inputs, outputs, sub systems and dependencies.

-v0: Columns are associated with a specific time-since-fire age bin.
-v1: Columns associated with a specific land use type as well

 Algorithm or Pseudo code for main components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
 Describe your logic in this section.
 See https://pypi.org/project/sphinxcontrib-pseudocode/ for links to documentation.